devalltect00/devalltect00/README.md

 ### Hi there 👋
 -->

-### Hi, I am a fullstack developer, software developer, IT engineer.
-Now, my current position  is IT researcher.
+### Hi, I am a full-stack developer, software engineer.
+Currently I hold the position of IT researcher.
 ## Pause, Think, Act

 <!--